-I’m excited to announce the Conscientious Portfolio Competition 2010, the second of its kind (after a great start last year).
+I’m excited to announce the Conscientious Portfolio Competition 2011, the third of its kind.
 As before, the winner(s) will have their work featured here on this website, in the form of an extended conversation/interview.
-This year, two guest judges, Elisabeth Biondi (New Yorker magazine) and Susanna Brown (Victoria and Albert Museum), are joining me to pick the winner(s) - and there’s a twist.
+Two guest judges, Caroline von Courten (Foam Magazine) and Michael Mazzeo (Michael Mazzeo Gallery), are joining me to pick the winner(s) - and there’s a twist.
 Find all the details below.
-In a separate post, I will introduce Elisabeth and Susanna. (more)
+I will introduce Caroline and Michael in more detail in a separate post. (more)

 As before, the Conscientious Portfolio Competition (CPC) is free.
 It’s no pay-to-play scheme.
-There are no costs involved for you, other than whatever time it takes to send in your work.
+There are no costs involved for you, other than the time it takes to send in your work.

 What is more, CPC is aimed at emerging photographers.
 Of course, the term “emerging” is not extremely well defined; it means that photographers not represented by a gallery will get preferential treatment over those that already are (but of course, the quality of the work also plays an important role).